MAG1CPI/miniC/README.md

 # minC

+## Project Objectives

-A mini compiler for C language
+* Implement a mini compiler for C language

+## Project Status

+* Not started yet